kazurayam/ConfiguringKatalonProjectWithJson/README.md

 A [post](https://forum.katalon.com/t/how-to-update-map-globalvariable-permanently/88025/5) in Katalon user forum discussed how to break this design by overwriting XML files as the serialized format of Execution Profiles.
 I do not think their approach is very successful.
 I think we shouldn't try to modify the behavior of Katalon Studio.
 Just leave it as is.
 We should invent alternative way of configuring a Test Suite using Groovy scripting.

 The shortage of my approach is that it does not provide any GUI component to edit/view the JSON configuration as a part of Katalon Studio GUI just like it does for Execution Profiles. --- I don't mind it.
-I don't need it anyway.
+I don't need any GUI support.
 Text editor is perfect for authoring JSON.

-Here I proposed an alternative approach of configuring a Katalon Test Suite with a JSON text file.
-I think this approach is simpler; easier to understand; quickly customizable to meet your individual requirements.
-Have a look and try.